The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 70-71: Unleash the Inner Release
+# Levels 70-71: Unleash the Inner Release

-So, you finally hit lvl 70 and unlocked the trait that turns Berserk into Inner Release.  \
+So, you finally hit level 70 and unlocked the trait that turns Berserk into Inner Release.  \

 This is where the end-game rotation begins.
 Read the tooltip of Inner Release and realize that you get a free pass to use Gauge spenders for three GCDs.
 Remember to use these stacks on Fell Cleaves and Decimates.